 Any Stakeholder and/or Board member may make an agenda request for action by the Council by submitting a written request (email) to the STNC Corresponding Secretary and /or submitting through the STNC website agenda request link.
 Once accepted the agenda request items will go to the Executive Committee for either board agenda setting or referred to a specific committee for review.

+The Executive Committee shall compile and organize the agenda but shall not unreasonably withhold or exclude items properly submitted in accordance with these procedures.
+Standing Committees may also submit agenda items through their respective Chairs for Board consideration.

 Section 3: Notifications/Postings